oznu/docker-cloudflare-ddns/README.md

   * Zone - Zone Settings - Read
   * Zone - Zone - Read
   * Zone - DNS - Edit
-4. Optionally set the zone resources to restrict the token to a single dns zone
+4. Set the zone resources to:
+  * Include - All zones
 5. Complete the wizard and copy the generated token into the `API_KEY` variable for the container

 ## Multiple Domains